PalePrime/eita10/README.md

 For general documentation for notebooks look at https://jupyter.org/ and its Python kernel (engine) at https://ipython.org/

-The Lcapy package provides really powerful tools for mathematical modelling of electronic circuits see https://lcapy.readthedocs.io/en/latest/index.html a brief introduction is found at https://blog.ouseful.info/2018/08/07/an-easier-approach-to-electrical-circuit-diagram-generation-lcapy/
+The Lcapy package provides really powerful tools for mathematical modelling of electronic circuits see https://lcapy.readthedocs.io/en/latest/index.html

 Two Python packages provide the underlying mathematical foundations for Lcapy, Numpy https://numpy.org/doc/stable/index.html for numerical computation and SymPy https://www.sympy.org/en/index.html for symbolic math.